 Babe Carey from All My Children.
 She is introduced as the new wife of JR Chandler, son of Adam Chandler, one of the richest men in Pine Valley and a common antagonist.
 Up to the day her character was killed off she was hailed by the residents of Pine Valley as a sweet, wonderful person.
-One character even described her as a “walking miracle”.
-Well, this walking miracle was exposed for being a slut, a gold-digger, a bigamist, but worst of all a kidnapper.
-Because when she realized the baby she’d thought was hers was in fact her best friend Bianca’s child, she decided to keep the child anyway and not tell Bianca her dead baby was still alive.
+One character even described her as a "walking miracle".
+Well, this walking miracle was exposed for being a gold-digger and bigamist, but worst of all a kidnapper.
+Because when she realized the baby she’d thought was hers was in fact her best friend Bianca's child, she decided to keep the child anyway and not tell Bianca her dead baby was still alive.
 She only gave the baby back to Bianca when she found out her own thought-to-be-dead child was still alive.
 By this point a whole year had passed with her keeping this secret.
 But then she proceeded to tell JR that their child was dead and then ran off with Jamie with her newfound child.
 Not only did several people in Pine Valley support Babe and Jamie with their crimes and deception, but the ENTIRE TOWN actually rallied around them against JR when he dared to try and fight for his son.
 INCLUDING BIANCA.
 What stands out most is when everyone had thought Babe had been the victim of a serial killer that had killed other more predominant characters.
 With the exception of Erica Kane, everyone grieved for her passing as though she was an important family member to every character.
-And everyone rejoiced when it was revealed that she was actually alive, to the point that Bianca actually begged for Babe’s forgiveness for not forgiving her.
+And everyone rejoiced when it was revealed that she was actually alive, to the point that Bianca actually begged for Babe's forgiveness for not forgiving her.

-In Chris Lilley's new series Angry Boys has African-American rapper S'mouse who was hated by all critics and fans, some said he was racist, some said he was 2 dimensional, others found it plain not funny.
+Chris Lilley's series Angry Boys has African-American rapper S'mouse who was hated by all critics and fans, some said he was racist, some said he was 2 dimensional, others found it plain not funny.
 Unfortunately, there wasn't really anything that could be done to write the character out of the show.